-As at December 31, 2023, a letter of credit, renewable every year, of \$5,762 (June 30, 2023: \$5,762) was issued by a Canadian bank in favor of Hydro-Québec to cover Hydro-Quebec's portion of the cost of construction to date plus applicable taxes.
+As at March 31, 2024, a letter of credit, renewable every year, of \$5,762 (June 30, 2023: \$5,762) was issued by a Canadian bank in favor of Hydro-Québec to cover Hydro-Quebec's portion of the cost of construction to date plus applicable taxes.
 The letter of credit is secured by restricted investments consisting of a Guaranteed Investment Certificate ("GIC") of the same amount (Note 7).
 However, the Port of Saguenay and the Government of Québec have agreed to reimburse the letter of credit when the construction financing will be confirmed.
 The amended contribution agreement contains a deemed completion date of June 21, 2022.
 If the project is not completed at that time, BlackRock is required to pay for the cumulative construction costs incurred by Hydro-Québec.
 As a result, given that the deemed completion date of June 21, 2022 has passed, a liability was recorded in the amount of \$5,011 (net of taxes) during the year ended June 30, 2022.

-On April 14, 2023, Hydro-Québec granted an extension of the deemed completion date to September 30, 2023, prior to which BlackRock shall be required to submit a letter of resumption which may trigger a new estimate of the capital costs by Hydro-Québec for which BlackRock may be assessed additional construction costs and financial guarantees.
+On April 14, 2023, Hydro-Québec granted an extension of the deemed completion date to September 30, 2023, prior to which BlackRock was required to submit a letter of resumption which may trigger a new estimate of the capital costs by Hydro-Québec for which BlackRock may be assessed additional construction costs and financial guarantees.
 BlackRock submitted the letter of resumption.

 In December 2023, BlackRock notified Hydro-Québec that it had decided to release its old electrical contracts and to prioritize the development of an iron ore pellet plant for its first phase of operations.
 The iron ore pellet plant will require substantially less electricity and the Company intends to obtain a revised electricity contract as part of the construction timeline.
-Hydro-Québec has invoiced BlackRock for an amount of \$4,181 (including taxes), which is \$1,581 less than the available letter of credit allocated for the metallurgical plant.
+As a result, Hydro-Québec has invoiced BlackRock for an amount of \$4,181 (including taxes).
+In April 2024, payment was made in full to Hydro-Québec and the letter of credit was cancelled.

-BlackRock will receive a net cash refund of \$881 after paying Hydro-Québec and cancelling the related letters of credit for the above two projects.
+In April 2024, BlackRock received a net cash refund of \$881, representing the difference between the letters of credit and costs incurred by Hydro-Québec for the above two projects.